 In this wicked world, when nothing is certain for sure.
 Then how can the mass limiting formula for the formation of a neutron star be?
 Pardon me !!!
 Sometimes I can’t control my feelings.

 Coming back to the topic of discussion.
-Well, soon after the discovery of neutron, the hypothesis for the existence of neutron stars started to surface.
+Well, soon after the discovery of neutrons, the hypothesis for the existence of neutron stars started to surface.

 In 1967, all the speculation regarding the fact that whether the neutron star exists or not came to the end with the discovery of neutron stars by Irish Astrophysicist Jocelyn Bell Burnell.
 In fact, the discovery of neutron stars also paved the way for the future discovery of black holes.

 To put it differently, neutron stars and black holes are formed by the same astronomical phenomena i.e gravitational collapse of a giant star or death of a star.
 Not to mention, the formation of a white dwarf and even the formation of a star too.

 Well, I could have explained here about black holes too.
 But I don’t wanna go there.
 You can check this article where I have explained each and everything about black holes in detail.
 I am sure, you will love it.

 Even after a half-century later, we are still not able to precisely determine the upper mass limit of a neutron star.
 In this article, I will try to shed some light on the undetermined Tolman Oppenheimer Volkoff Limit of a neutron star.
 Stick me with till the end.
 Let’s start.

 Thermodynamics And Cosmology Goes Hand In Hand